 A birth plan helps you put in writing what you would like to happen during your birth experience.
 It helps you explore with your doctor what your wishes are for your delivery, pain management and care of your baby.
 It helps the hospital staff know your wishes and improves communication.

-Breast Pumps are covered under the Preventive Care Benefits provision of the Affordable Care Act.
+Breast pumps are covered under the Preventive Care Benefits provision of the Affordable Care Act.
 It states that health plans must cover one breast pump per pregnancy with no cost sharing for female members.
-This means there is no cost to UK employees covered by a UK Health plan.
+This means there is no cost to UK employees covered by a UK health plan.
 If your insurance is through

-Breast pump coverage under the Health Care Reform Act (PDF, 29 KB)
+Read more about breast pump coverage under the Health Care Reform Act (PDF, 29 KB)